 Chris Traber, the drama and dance teacher at Aspire organized The Bridge Project.
 She said, "It is my hope that the festival becomes an annual event, each year creating a new bridge connecting our Aspire community to others who are in need."

 Congratulations to the many Aspire students and teachers who participated in the Bridge Project.
-It was a great success and I hope that it continues for many years to come.
+It was a great success and I

 What do you think of Aspire's Bridge Project?
 What other projects have you heard about or participated in where high school and middle school students did something to help out those in need?